prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Astrophysicist:- scholar of astrophysics-of branch of physics deleaing with stars, palanets, ect.
 * Buoyant:- intensely active and vibrant.
 * Torso:- upper of the body.
+### 4th-March-2021
+* Ordeals:- Painful experiences.
+* Sleek:- smooth and shiny.
+* Didn't beat about the bush:- came straight to the point.
+* Blankets:- covers.
+* Inhabinants:- people living in the valley; dwellers.